anszau/gruvbox-concoctis-vscode-theme/README.md

 ### Credits

-The font used in screenshots 1 & 2 is [Cascadia Code](https://github.com/microsoft/cascadia-code).

-The font used in screenshots 3 & 4 is [PragmataPro](https://www.fsd.it/shop/fonts/pragmatapro/).
+The font used in screenshots is [Sudo](https://github.com/jenskutilek/sudo-font).

 The font used in this README's title (logo) is [Dona](https://www.harbortype.com/fonts/dona/) from Harbor Type.